resslerruntime1983/feri-extension/README.md

 A web browser extension that connects to [Feri](https://github.com/nightmode/feri) and automatically reloads a browser tab when files change.

+**Temporal Warning:** This extension requires
+Feri version 4.0.0 which is slated for an early August 2019 release.

 ## Navigation

 * [Overview](#overview)